Grouparoo is the Reverse ETL Tool that meets you where you are.

 You can use our enterprise UI or our community edition CLI tools to generate properties efficiently.

-In Grouparoo, you can define these profile properties using our no-code web interface or in code with our community edition.
+In Grouparoo, you can define these Record properties using our no-code web interface or in code with our community edition.

 Both of these options result in efficient queries to your database that then creates Properties in Grouparoo.